makbulkhan/coding-tests/front-end/README.md

 This project is a responsive website built using **HTML**, **Tailwind CSS**, and **jQuery** for the hamburger menu functionality.
 It aims to implement a fully responsive design for a pricing plan page with proper layout on mobile, tablet, and desktop devices.

+**Check the screenshots folder for implemented design for all mobile, tablet, desktop along with Hamburger screenshot.**

 ## Table of Contents
 - [Project Structure](#project-structure)